Compare travel insurance for under-18s

 What does ‘unaccompanied minor’ mean?

-‘Unaccompanied minor’ is a term used by airlines for children or teenagers who travel alone without a parent or legal guardian.
+‘Unaccompanied minor’ is a term used by airlines for children who travel alone.
 The age limits for unaccompanied minors vary among airlines, but it’s usually between five and 15 years old.

-For younger children, airlines may insist on an escort service and charge an additional fee.
+For younger children, airlines may insist on a paid escort service.
 Some airlines don’t offer an unaccompanied minors service and will only allow children aged 14 and over to travel alone.

 A 16 or 17-year-old travelling alone doesn’t count as an unaccompanied minor, but check with the airline if they’re travelling with younger brothers and sisters as the adult.